GuardBear2/SIEM/src/engine/tools/engine-suite/src/engine_clear/README.md

   --api-sock API_SOCK   Path to the engine-api socket -f, --force           Force the execution of the command -n, --namespaces [NAMESPACES ...]
                         Namespace to delete the resources from.
-Default:['user', 'wazuh', 'system']
+Default:['user', 'guardbear', 'system']
 ```